awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       If output is returned, then you already have an IAM OIDC provider for your cluster\.
 If no output is returned, then you must create an IAM OIDC provider for your cluster\.
 For more information, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

    1. Copy the following contents to your device\.
 Replace `111122223333` with your account ID\.
-Replace `region-code` with the AWS Region that your cluster is in\.\.
+Replace `region-code` with the AWS Region that your cluster is in\.
 Replace `EXAMPLED539D4633E53DE1B71EXAMPLE` with the output returned in the previous step\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.
 After replacing the text, run the modified command to create the `load-balancer-role-trust-policy.json` file\.

       ```
       cat >load-balancer-role-trust-policy.json <<EOF